 Students who are parents, or provide regular care to a family member or friend with a disability, illness, mental health condition, or addiction, may be able to access additional support during their studies.
-This can include:
+For 2023 entry, we have introduced a new question to help students flag if they have caring and/or parenting responsibilities.
+Students may be able to access support such as:

-- > financial support, including bursaries
+- ▶ financial support, including bursaries

-- > help with managing health and wellbeing
+- help with managing health and wellbeing

-- support services, such as counselling, childcare, disability, and careers guidance
+- support services, such as childcare, money management advice, and careers guidance

-We recommend students contact universities and colleges before they apply, to check what support is available.
+We recommend students contact student support services before they apply, to check what support is available.
 We would also suggest that, with the student's permission, their circumstances are mentioned in their reference.